EduVault/eduvault/README.md

   - The Data Manager lists them.
 - **How can we deal with the fact that apps still must be trusted?**, as they will have access to the data while in use.
   - The Data Manager app can audit them, and list only trusted ones.
-- **How can devs know beforehand what might be in the user-siloed DB?**
+- **How can devs know beforehand what might be in the person-siloed DB?**
-  - have a schema registry on data manager app dev homepage and within the user-owned DB.
+  - have a schema registry on data manager app dev homepage and within the person-owned DB.

-### Data management for users
+### Data management for Persons (persons)

-- Need an app where users can browse, edit and mange permissions to all of their data in a friendly GUI.
+- Need an app where persons can browse, edit and mange permissions to all of their data in a friendly GUI.

 ### Steep learning curve for devs

 - SDKs.
 Abstract away auth and sync

-### Paying for and backing up user-owned data
+### Paying for and backing up person-owned data

 - Each app shouldn’t have to worry about this.
 The Data Management app could handle this aspect.

 ### Handling merge conflicts

-- GUI for the user to handle conflicts. —part of SDKs
+- GUI for the person to handle conflicts. —part of SDKs

 ## Solutions (EduVault)